cgustave/netcontrol/netcontrol/ssh/README.md

      |      This is only possible if using our test paramiko mocked module
      |
      |  read_prompt(self)
-     |      Read up to 10 blocks until we can identify the shell prompt
+     |      Reads up to 10 blocks until we can identify the shell prompt
-     |      prompt is stored in self.prompt
+     |      Once found, prompt is stored in self._prompt
      |      It can be called after a shell_send to make sure we have received an
      |      acknowledgment prompt from the device
      |      While waiting for prompt, all output received is stored in the